swiftbird07/IRIS-SOAR/docs/source/features.rst

-Z-SOAR features
+IRIS-SOAR features
 ==============

-Z-SOAR is currently still in early development.
+IRIS-SOAR is currently still in early development.
 The following features are planned for the final release:

 - Get detections from various sources (called 'integrations') and forward them to Znuny/OTRS